Fed Says U.S. Growth Is 'Solid,' Keeps Interest Rates Unchanged

 In an effort to stabilize markets and the economy during the financial crisis, the Fed cut rates to nearly zero in 2008.
 It kept rates at historic lows until late 2015, when it slowly began to raise them.

 Investors have been eager to see whether the Fed will slow down the pace of rate increases.
 When the Fed raised rates Dec.
-19, stock indexes fell sharply, with the Dow Jones industrial average closing down 352 points, or 1.5 percent, after being up earlier in the day.
+19, stock indexes fell sharply, with the Dow Jones Industrial Average closing down 352 points, or 1.5 percent, after being up earlier in the day.
 But the Dow has risen about 1,500 points since then.

+On Wednesday, major stock indexes rallied after the Fed's announcement.
+The Dow was up 425 points, or 1.7 percent; it had been up about 250 points shortly before the Fed released its decision.

 NPR's Uri Berliner contributed to this report.